 This is because:

 Try getting through the bosses gatekeepers on the phone or in person, or try to send a cold email, your chances of a response are slim.
-This means that the successful companies on social media are closer to their network and audience.
+This accessibility means that successful companies on social media are closer to their network and audience.

-What will happen if we don’t do it?
+What’ll happen if we don’t do it?